sleekcms/sleekcms-next-blog/README.md

-# SleekCMS Next.js Blog
+# SleekCMS Next.js Blog Template

-A server-side rendered blog built with Next.js and SleekCMS, optimized for Vercel deployment.
+A simple, production-ready blog built with **Next.js** and **SleekCMS**.
+It uses static generation with automatic revalidation and is optimized for deployment on Vercel.

+This template is ideal if you want to manage blog content in SleekCMS while keeping full control over your frontend.

+👉 **New to SleekCMS?**
+Create a free account at **https://app.sleekcms.com** to get your site token and start managing content.

+---

-## Features
+## What You Get

+- **Static generation with ISR**
-- **Incremental Static Regeneration (ISR)** - Pages are statically generated and automatically revalidated every 60 seconds
+  Pages are statically generated and automatically revalidated every 60 seconds.

-- **Dynamic routing** - `/blog/[slug]` pages for each blog post
+- **Dynamic blog routes**
-- **SEO optimized** - Automatic metadata generation for each post
-- **Responsive design** - Clean, minimal styling out of the box
+  Blog posts are rendered from `/blog/[slug]`.

+- **SEO-ready**
+  Metadata is generated automatically from your CMS content.

+- **Minimal, responsive UI**
+  Clean defaults that are easy to customize.

+---

-## Setup
+## Getting Started

 ### 1. Install dependencies